 God promised King Ahaz a sign in Isaiah 7:14: “Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and will call him Immanuel.”

 The Virgin Birth of Christ eight hundred years later could not have been a sign to King Ahaz.
 There must have been a partial fulfillment of these words in Isaiah’s day but a compete fulfillment in the Virgin Birth.
 Why do some believe that these seals have yet to be fulfilled?

-2. John is not just describing the destructive forces of nature, ordinary natural disasters that are a part of human history and have been going on for thousands of years.
+John is not describing the destructive forces of nature.
+He is not describing ordinary natural disasters that are a part of human history and have been going on for thousands of years.

 Instead, he is describing disasters that are a manifestation of divine judgment.
 The first time the word “wrath” occurs in the Book of Revelation is in Revelation 6.
 It is a period of God’s wrath (6:16-17).
 These judgments are severe and worldwide (cf. 3:10).

-3. Furthermore, many of these things have not taken place yet .
+3) Many of the events he describes have not taken place yet